zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 As a final example here, I'd like to show how we can change the ending of **hlaemo** even further.
 If I change it to **hlaemié**, now it means "the rescue in his presence was worrying."

-The regularity and systemic nature of this word ending system means that it's more expressive and fluid than any other language on Earth.
+The regularity and systemic nature of this word ending system means that Ithkuil can express a myriad of word roles in a given sentence without you needing to memorize the hundred fifty prepositions that English has.

 If you speak Russian, German, Sanskrit, or any of the hundreds of language that use changes in a word itself to mark what it does, you can probably guess that this is called a **case system**.
 Ithkuil's case system is more advanced than any other, and we'll talk about it later.